Long Island Officer Shoots Unarmed Black Student, 16, With Taser Gun [Video]

 — NBC New York (@NBCNewYork) March 2, 2017

-Following the start of a mostly-unseen confrontation, the video displays the young man attempting to back away from the cop, which leads to the law enforcement worker making a grab at the boy’s shirt in an effort to restrain him.
+Following the start of a mostly-unseen confrontation, the video displays the young man attempting to back away from the cop, which leads to the law enforcement worker making a grab at the boy’s shirt to restrain him.
 The attempt proves unsuccessful as the 16-year-old manages to pull himself free from the cop’s grasp by allowing the officer to effectively remove his shirt for him and in tandem, his body from the policeman’s physical seizure.

 “A few seconds later,” NBC News continues, “the officer pulls out his taser and fires it at the teen, who is standing nearby [the entrance of the school].”